uwplse/pumpkin-pi/README.md

 ## Building DEVOID

-The only dependency to use DEVOID is Coq 8.8.
+The only dependency you need to use DEVOID is Coq 8.8.
+DEVOID depends on a Coq plugin library which is included as a submodule automatically in the build script.
 To build DEVOID, run these commands:

 ```
-coq_makefile -f _CoqProject -o Makefile
+cd plugin
-make && make install
+./build.sh
 ```

 ## Using DEVOID